 - You will complete all research and prepare and defend the written dissertation document during this period of study.

-- The second phase consists of a combination of clinical clerkship courses and clinical electives.
+- Pillar 3 consists of three semesters of a combination of clinical clerkship courses and clinical electives.

 - Complete descriptions of science courses are available in USD's Graduate School Catalog.